CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2C - Orbits.md

 0 & 0 & 1
 \end{bmatrix}
 ```
-Now the $x$-axis points towards the periapsis.
+Now the $x$-axis points towards the periaetas.

 The full rotation matrix is given by multiplying all these steps together:
 ```math